Call Now! 386-788-0836

 - They are stealing pet food, or harassing pets.

 - They have taken up residence in an attic or crawlspace, or have gotten inside the home.

 - They are getting into the garbage cans.

 We frequently deal with possums in attics, a fact which surprises many people.
 Opossums in attics can leave quite a mess with their large droppings.
 Opossums can also carry various parasites and diseases.
 They are not the cleanest of animals, and carry a strong odor.
 If you are experiencing problems with opossum infestation, we can help you.
-The staff of Florida ACM will remove the opossum, biologically treat your attic for fecal and urine matter, and repair the entry points so that the problem will not reoccur.
+The possum trapping and removal experts of Florida ACM will remove the opossum, biologically treat your attic for fecal and urine matter, and repair the entry points so that the problem will not reoccur.